Room Acoustics: Not just for Audiophiles

 - Beware of plasterboard, decking on the ceiling and partitions.
 If they are mounted using a wide grid, they tend to behave similarly to board resonators.
 They can be damped by filling the cavities with wool or mounting foam.

-The gravest mistake of a disappointed audiophile is placing an expensive system in an empty room.
+The gravest mistake of a to-be-disappointed audiophile is placing an expensive system in an empty room.
 On the other hand, excessive damping is also wrong, especially on high frequencies.
-Generally, a suitable curtain and sane amount of acoustically convenient furniture will suffice.
-In an average sized room, we should first try to suppress low frequencies, then the mids.
-High frequencies suppressed very easily.
+Generally, a suitable curtain and a sane amount of acoustically convenient furniture will suffice.
+In an average-sized room, we should first try to suppress low frequencies, then the mids.
+High frequencies are suppressed very easily.
 In small rooms, the amount of low frequencies is usually excessive—the music has too much bass.
 Low frequencies have long wavelengths (e. g. the wavelength of 40 Hz is 8 m).
 Due to reflected waves, interference with other waves occurs.
 The result is that compared to other frequencies, low frequencies sound either louder or weaker at some points in the room.
-Ratio of room proportions largely influences acoustics, as it defines resonance frequencies of the room.
+The ratio of room proportions largely influences acoustics, as it defines resonance frequencies of the room.
+Those were the basics.

 We'll let you know about our participation in audio shows, new reviews and products, new places to listen to your speakers, or new posts on our blog.
 We won't spam you.